Python Packaging

 LICENSE.md # all projects should have a license

-Adding an optional dependency
+Adding a development dependency

 Let's add a unit test that uses the pytest library